Waytoon/chimera_flutter_code_push/README.md

    https://b23.tv/PU8Jc9

+## New World

+​		Execution performance is increased by 10 times, WebAssembly bytes are generated, and WebAssembly bytecodes are interpreted and executed on the machine to improve virtual performance.

+​		There are two options

+​		Solution 1: performance can be infinitely close to Dart AOT performance, but whether iOS supports **TBD**.
+​		Solution 2: Performance increase 10 times execution performance, support all platforms.

+​		Regarding performance improvement, I don't recommend having to generate WebAssembly bytecode.
+Determine whether bytecode needs to be generated according to the scenario (for example, there is a large amount of data calculation), or a separate thread (Isolate) can be set to support it.

+​		It is recommended to compile a small part of Dart code to generate WebAssembly.

 ## Participate in contribution

 We still have a lot of work to do in improving and constructing supporting facilities.
 Everyone is welcome to participate in the development.